Beliavsky/Fortran-code-on-GitHub/README.md

 [fortran_csr](https://github.com/cometscome/fortran_csr): library to construct and multiply a matrix in compressed sparse row (CSR) format, by Yuki Nagai

 [Fortran_Davidson](https://github.com/NLESC-JCER/Fortran_Davidson): Modern Fortran implementation of the Davidson diagonalization algorithms, from NLESC-JCER

+[fortran-lapack](https://github.com/perazz/fortran-lapack): modern Fortran implementation of the Reference-LAPACK library, by Federico Perini.
+The reference Fortran 77 library is automatically downloaded from its master repository, and processed to create Modern Fortran modules with full explicit typing features.

 [fortran_lsp](https://github.com/ivan-pi/fortran_lsp): Fortran routines from "Solving Least Squares Problems" by C. Lawson and R. Hanson, with improved interfaces, from ivan-pi